Visiting Chicago during the holidays, I'm always bowled over by how merry everyone is.

 During the holidays, there's no place like home.
 In fact, it's the perfect getaway.

 Every year, I go to downtown for the festivities.
-I get tickets for Handel's "Messiah" at Orchestra Hall.
-I hunt for stocking stuffers on Nicollet Mall.
+I go to a holiday show at the Dakota nightclub and Handel's "Messiah" at Orchestra Hall.
+I stop by the Holidazzle holiday village in Loring Park.

 I don't stay overnight.
 I live here, after all.